alikureishy/ROBO-followme-project/README.md

 ## Training

 The immediate goal of this project was to satisfy the 40% IoU metric required, which is the yardstick I used when evaluating various hyper parameters during training.
 Therefore, it is worth noting that I did not explore optimizations to the network beyond what was needed to reach the requisite IoU score.
 Possible optimizations are discussed at the end of this document.
+Furthermore, I tuned the hyperparameters manually, though I could have used tools like TensorBoard to compare various permutations of hyperparameters.

 ### Hyperparameter Tuning